asad-sangla/sqlopsstudio/docs/carbon/create.md

 # Create Page: Database and DB Object Provisioning
 This speclet describes CREATE functionality in Carbon.
 The goal is to allow users to:

-* Quickly create database and db objects with a minimum effort.
+* Quickly create database and db objects with a minimum effort with smart defaults.
 * Or configure more properites to maximize the full functional potential of db / db objects in SQL server.

 * All CREATE actions are scriptable to run programmatically and / or to automate.

 ## Functional Pattern

 Carbon's CREATE page helps user to provide the minimum required properties to successfully create an object.
-The rest of properties are pre-set with default values if necessary.
+The rest of properties are pre-set with smart default values if necessary.

 All other properties are initially hidden in 'Advanced' expandable section and the section is collapsed by default.
 To configure more, user can simply expand 'Advanced' section and change values.